torrepaul315/Torres-Blog/readme.md

 * Use bootstrap or another style framework of your choice.
 Plan ahead and use a grid system for your layout.

-* Use gulp to automate your build tasks.

-* As a team, focus on creating one page at a time, one team member should focus on layout/styles and the other team member should focus on ajax requests/DOM manipulation.
+* Focus on creating one page at a time, focus on layout/styles and then focus on ajax requests/DOM manipulation.

 * After you have finished a page, switch focus areas for the creation of the next page.

-* Communicate frequently and work efficiently.
+* Work efficiently.

 * Commit your code often.

+## 8. Deploy to Heroku

+* Create a Heroku App

+* Provision a Postgres Database on your Heroku App

+* Make sure you are using Environment Variables to connect to the database.

+* Deploy early.
+Deploy often.

-# Stretch
+# Stretch Tasks

 ## 1. User Authentication